Skip to content

 Go to Settings > System > Activation.
 Click “Change product key” and enter a key that matches your installed edition.
 If you don’t have the correct key, you’ll need to purchase one or downgrade/upgrade your edition.

-We tested this by intentionally entering a Pro key on a Home installation.
-The error appeared immediately.
-After entering a Home key, activation worked.
+Entering a Pro key on a Home installation triggers the error immediately, while a matching Home key activates without trouble.
 According to MSPowerUser’s fix guide, edition mismatch is the #1 cause of this error.

 #Fix 2: Run the Activation Troubleshooter